DannyvanderKraan/net-interviewing-project-v2/ReadMe.txt

 	- To continue about the magic strings, I moved the Laptops and Smartphones magic strings to IProductTypeRepository, so that they wouldn't bleed out to the rest of the code.
 But I wouldn't provide the product types via an API like this, but I would make it an enum in a shared NuGet package.
 Because you've got logic dependant on these product type names anyhow you might as wel make it explicit.
-	- Refactored the Product API url const in HomeController to be injected where needed via de IOptions model
+	- Refactored the Product API url const in InsuranceController(HomeController) to be injected where needed via de IOptions model
-	- Renamed HomeController to InsuranceController and removed "api/insurance" from the routes and added a route attribute to the class to improve the maintenance of the routes
+	- Renamed InsuranceController(HomeController) to InsuranceController and removed "api/insurance" from the routes and added a route attribute to the class to improve the maintenance of the routes
 	- Added XML tags to make my collegea's really happy with me (everything for a smile)

 Task 3 [Feature 1]
 For this feature it seemed fine to provide a list of product Ids to the InsuranceCalculator and call the existing method to caculate the insurance value per product id.
-I already decided to keep the provided approach in HomeController the same, so I've made OrderDto to match the style.
+I already decided to keep the provided approach in InsuranceController(HomeController) the same, so I've made OrderDto to match the style.
 So my assumption is that the concerning product Ids are provided to this API via an order DTO.
 I've added one unit test to test the working of this new method, because 100% coverage is not a goal in itself.
 Reading task 4 feature 2 I started to assume an order has a total insurance value, so I implemented this.